How to Use Twitter as a Wire Jewelry Artist

 As a wire jewelry artist you will need many paths to your target audience - your market for distribution of your designs.
 One way, that has no cost other than your time daily, is the new and effective social networking tool called Twitter.
 This article will help you leverage its power for your business.

-If you haven't set up your Twitter account yet, do so with a clear plan in mind.
+If you haven't set up your Twitter account yet, do so with a clear plan.

-People will choose to follow you based on their existing relationship with you or the relevance of your tweets to their interests.
+People follow based on existing relationships or tweet relevance to their interests.

-As with any marketing tool, define your message and target audience clearly before you start tweeting.
+Define your message and target audience clearly before tweeting.

 Make sure your username and profile picture reflect your wire jewelry business.

-Your username serves as both your login and your permanent Twitter URL, so choose carefully.
+It serves as both your login and permanent Twitter URL, so choose carefully.

-Your profile picture should feature your logo or a close-up photo of yourself, since it will appear next to every post you make.
+Your profile picture should feature your logo or a close-up photo of yourself.

-Keep your purpose and brand identity in mind when choosing both of these key elements.
+Keep your purpose and brand identity in mind for both elements.

 Now you're ready to start finding people to follow.